NeuroJSON/jsnirfy/README.md

   the JSONLab toolbox http://github.com/fangq/jsonlab as well as ZMat toolbox http://github.com/fangq/zmat ; this is supported on both MATLAB and Octave.

+## Why JSNIRF?

+A SNIRF data file is basically an HDF5 file.
+HDF5 (Hierarchical Data Format version 5) is a general purpose file format for storing flexible binary data.
+However, it has the below limitations:

+- it is binary, not human readable, you must use a parser to load the file and understand the content
+- it requires a spacial library, although widely and freely available, to load or save such file
+- HDF5 is a very sophisticated format; writing your own parser is quite difficult
+- when storing a small dataset, an HDF5 file has an overhead in file size

+In comparison, the JSNIRF data format is defined based on the JData specification. and supports both a text-based interface and a binary interface.
+The text form JSNIRF file is a plain JSON file, and has various advantages

+- JSNIRF is human readable, you can read the data using an editor
+- JSNIRF is very simple (because JSON format is very simple)
+- JSNIRF is lightweight, little overhead for storing small datasets
+- JSNIRF can be readily parsed by numerous free JSON parsers available
+- Programming your own specialized JSNIRF parser is very easy to write

+The binary JSNIRF format uses a binary JSON format (UBJSON) which is also
+- quasi-human readable despite it is binary
+- over 20 free parsers available
+- easy to write your own parser because of the simplicity

 ## SNIRF and JSNIRF format compatibility

 The JSNIRF data structure is highly compatible with the SNIRF data structure.